Administrative Procedure 178: Inclement/Severe Weather

 • If the buses are in transit, then buses will proceed to the school, disembark students and leave until a decision has been made.

-• Typically we have a “two hour guideline or ‘rule of thumb’”, and depending on the status after two hours, a decision will be made in consultation with the Regional Superintendent to proceed with a closure or to remain at school.
+• When hydro, water or heat is lost after the start of the school day, there is a two-hour window to be used as a guideline where, depending on the status after two hours, a decision will be made in consultation with the Regional Superintendent to proceed with a closure or to remain at school.

-• In the event of a closure, contact will be made with the HPSTS General Manager, bus operator and Principals should enact the school phone tree, ensuring an adult is at home to receive the student.
+• In the event of a mid-day closure, contact will be made immediately with the HPSTS General Manager who will contact the bus operators.
+Principals should enact the school phone tree, ensuring an adult is at home to receive the student.
 If no one is at home, the student stays at the school until a parent can be contacted.
 Bus drivers will ensure that an adult is at the bus stop, otherwise student(s) will be returned to the school.
 This means an Administrator or TIC stays until all students are safely home (bus operators will call to confirm at the end of their routes).

 • Advice is received centrally from community contacts (i.e. OPP, city/town police) by the Superintendent responsible for Safe Schools and decisions are made and communicated to HPSTS General Manager for coordination with school(s) in question.